-The Judith Lee Ridge Prize is an annual prize that recognizes the best article in the field of history published by a WAWH member.
+The Judith Lee Ridge Prize is an $250 annual prize that recognizes the best article in the field of history published by a WAWH member.
 Applicants to the Ridge Prize must be current members of the WAWH when they submit their article.
 Current WAWH board members are not eligible to apply.
 The article must have been published in one of the two years preceding the prize year.
 Any articles may only be submitted once.
-All fields of history will be considered, and articles must be submitted with full scholarly apparatus.
+All fields of history will be considered.

 “Migrant Longing, Courtship, and Gendered Identity in the U.S.-Mexico Borderlands,” Western Historical Quarterly 47 (Summer 2016): 137-60.